Fluoroscopy-related skin injuries have been on the rise since 1992. They are uncomfortable and can be devastating for patients.

 Safety Measures After the Procedure

-After the fluoroscopy procedure, the radiologist should first record and review dose data.
+The radiologist should first record and review dose data after each fluoroscopy procedure.
 This may include:

-The radiologist should record this data for every procedure the patient undergoes.
-Radiologists should review this information regularly.
+This information should be reviewed regularly.
 This is especially important before their next fluoroscopy procedure.

 The peak skin dose for the procedure in which they surpassed SRDL should be recorded.
 Include patient table height in this estimation as well as gantry angles for all images taken.

-Once this is complete, the radiologist might refer the patient to an oncologist.
+Once above measures are completed, the radiologist might refer the patient to an oncologist.
 The radiogenic oncologist will address possible skin injuries due to the procedure.

 Continuing Education for Radiologists and Interventional Technologists